TWChennai/allDayGeekNight/content/static/README.md

-# Geek Day Chennai
+# Geek Night Chennai

-An all day event for geeks to connect, discuss &amp; Hands on workshop
+An open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development

 ## Quick Start